ravn/cv/README.md

 ### Viking Software - 2021

+Project employment in two phase upgrading the complete Parking solution software solution for a client.

+Phase 1 - Converting an existing end-user Visual Basic application talking to MS SQL to a REST-based web solution where I was responsible for the C# backend.

+* Reimplemented all existing customer reports data extraction written in SQL inside Visual Basic using multiple databases as C# .NET 3.1 endpoints using Entity Framework 6 with reversed engineered scaffolded classes from our test data docker image.
+* Implemented Gitlab CI/CD build procedures for complete solution.
+* Created and maintained SQL Server 2019 Docker image hosted on internal Gitlab used by team to develop with test data provided by customer in various forms, including incremental changes.

-Project employment in two phases.
-First converting an existing end-user Visual Basic application talking to MS SQL to a REST-based web solution.
-Secondly completely replacing application and operating system on existing customer devices with a Qt5 application running on Alpine Linux.
-I was responsible for the C# backend and the Linux installer in the two phases.
+Phase 2 - Completely replace application and operating system on existing customer devices with a Qt5 application running on Alpine Linux 3.14, where I was resposible for the Linux installation.

-// Three subjects, project 1, project 2, evt
 * Created single fully automated Alpine Linux installation ISO image covering all four types of customer PC hardware and network configurations.
-It was a goal that the technician doing the installations in the field should not have to do anything requiring a keyboard during the installation.
+It was a requirement that the technician doing the installations in the field should not have to do anything requiring a keyboard during the installation.
 This was both very technically challenging and very rewarding to do.
-* Used git (command line + Gitlab) and Docker on daily basis for development.
-* Reimplemented all existing customer reports data extraction written in SQL inside Visual Basic using multiple databases as C# .NET 3.1  endpoints using Entity Framework with reversed engineered scaffolded classes from our test data docker image.
-* Implemented Gitlab CI/CD build procedures for all of our deployed artifacts.
-This was several C# components, the React web frontend, the Qt5 application, and the installer ISO generation.
+* Implemented Gitlab CI/CD build procedures for the complete installation ISO image ready to flash to USB.
-* Rebuilt Qt5 Alpine packages used by our Qt5 application to support instruction set in the oldest PC's still used by customer.
+* Rebuilt Qt5 Alpine packages used by our Qt5 application to support instruction set in the oldest PC's still used by customer as they did not support the full Pentium-family instruction set.
-* Created and maintained SQL Server 2019 Docker image hosted on internal Gitlab used by team to develop with test data provided by customer in various forms, including incremental changes.
 * NAT-router functionality for built-in GSM network connection.
 * Designed and implemented rsync server layout for downloading new location specific versions of the Qt5 application with a minimum of network traffic over GSM.

 ### TDC Group/Nuuday - Aarhus/Copenhagen 2018 - 2021